dotnetCarpenter/decorators/README.md

 > Note: `.es5` extension does not mean that the file is in EcmaScript 5.1
 > but that the file export using CommonJS.
-Sorry, but the changing the file
+Sorry, but changing the file
 > extension would be a breaking change for little benefit.
 ## API
 This is just small snippets, but perhaps they